I’m so pleased that you’re here.

 …as it applies to the Chronicles, where I tell my stories, and with permission, the stories of others, about mental health and illness, compassion and care, soulful business, and the writing life.
 When people ask me why I write, I tell them about the woman who wrote to say that she was contemplating suicide one night, spent the dark hours reading the Chronicles instead, and then decided that she was going to live.
 Some may call it a schizoaffective disorder blog, or a blog about coping with schizoaffective disorder, but I believe that it’s so much more than that — storytelling about surviving, and thriving, with serious and chronic illnesses is both a balm and a call to action for everyone to live their best life, no matter the circumstance.

-…as it applies to my Editing & Copyediting Services, which are directed at visionary entrepreneurs — visionaries who, as I do, dream of changing the world, and want to tell their stories with powerful elegance and clarity.
+…as it applies to my Editing & Copyediting Services, which are directed at visionary entrepreneurs— visionaries who, as I do, dream of changing the world, and need to tell their stories with powerful elegance and clarity.

-…and finally, as it applies to my Rawness of Remembering: Restorative Journaling Through Difficult Times course — a six-week journey in which I bring you through the act of moving from coping to thriving.
+…and finally, as it applies to my Rawness of Remembering: Restorative Journaling Through Difficult Times — a multimedia program in which I bring you through the act of moving from coping to thriving.

 WANT MORE?
 HERE’S THE LONGER VERSION.
 I’LL PUT THE KETTLE ON.